 - think that your creativity might desert you when you need it?

-- To understand what creativity is and how it works
+- Understand what your creativity really is and how it works

 - See how the stories we tell about creativity affect how and if it shows up

-- Find the courage to share your creative work with the world.
+- Find the courage to share yourself and your creative work with the world

-Week 1: Introductions and What is Creativity?: Holding our stories about creativity up to the light to see what sticks and what crumbles.
-Story: “The Story of the Story”
+Week 2: What is creativity?: Holding our stories about creativity up to the light to see what sticks and what crumbles.
+Story: “A Story About Story”

-Week 2: Experiencing Creativity: Playing hide and seek with our creativity and getting curious.
+Week 3: Experiencing creativity: Playing hide and seek with our creativity and getting curious.
 Story: “The Archer“

-Week 3: Control and Surrender: What we can control and what opens up when we let go of the rest.
+Week 4: Control and surrender; what surrender actually looks like.
+What we can control and what opens up when we let go of the rest.
 The myth of waiting for inspiration and what happens when we flip tactics.
 Story: “Coyote and the Milky Way”.

-Week 4: Finding the Courage to Put Yourself / Your Work Out There: How to make fear of failure look like a pussycat, how to deal with deadlines and what happens next.
+Week 5: Putting yourself / your work out there: How to make fear of failure look like a pussycat, how to deal with deadlines and what happens next.
 Story: “The Sun Goddess”

-Week 6: Reflections, discussion and Q & A: A chance to reflect on what we’ve seen and experienced, and give everyone a chance to explore issues for going forward.
+Week 6: What the Magic in Folktales has to do with the magic in You: Talking to Cinderella and a few others.
+Reflections, discussion and Q & A: A chance to reflect on what we’ve seen and experienced, and give everyone a chance to explore issues for going forward.
 Story: “You Don’t Know”.

 All of the sessions will be recorded and made available to attendees to download and keep.